-Ok, if you are looking for your first juicer, you may feel as if you are lost among a sea of choice.
-There are 100’s of models to choose from.
-So how do you now ‘what is the best juicer for you?'
+Ok, if you are looking for your first juicer, you may feel as if you are lost in a sea of choices.
+There are hundreds of models to choose from.
+So how do you know 'what is the best juicer for you?'

 The most important thing to understand is the difference between the two main types of electric juicer machines: Masticating juicers and Centrifugal Juicers.

 These machines use a high-speed cutting disc, something like a round cheese grater.
-This disc rotates rapidly chopping produce rapidly into tiny pieces that are then pushed by centrifugal force against a filter basket.
+This disc rotates rapidly, chopping produce into tiny pieces that are then pushed by centrifugal force against a filter basket.
 This force squeezes out additional juice to that released during the grating.

 The slow thorough action has several benefits:

-Just a quick note here to add blenders to the mix, since they are a "kind" of juicing.
+Just a quick note here to add blenders to the mix since they are a "kind" of juicing.
 The main upside to blending is that you keep all the fiber of fruits and veggies.
-The "disadvantage" is that less fruits and vegetables are used per juice, since the fiber is additional volume.
+The "disadvantage" is that less fruits and vegetables are used per juice since the fiber is additional volume.
 Thus you get more antioxidants, vitamins and minerals.
-Blendersreview.com has some good content about various blenders and which ones are best for what.